Phillip Sami: 2020

 Sami started the first five games of the year at fullback under new coach Justin Holbrook due to injuries by AJ Brimson and Tyrone Roberts.

 In round 4, Sami scored the match winning try against Wests Tigers in a 28-23 win from a Brian Kelly kick ending the Gold Coast's 364 day winning drought.

 Sami debuted for Queensland in Origin 1 in Adelaide playing on the wing in a 18-14 win.
 Sami played game 2 as well, however was dropped for Origin 3 following a poor performance in game 2.

 2021

 Sami played 18 games for the Gold Coast in the 2021 NRL season including the club's elimination final loss against the Sydney Roosters.

 2022

 Sami played a total of 14 games for the Gold Coast and scored six tries in the 2022 NRL season as the club finished 13th on the table.

+2023

+Sami played a total of 21 matches for the Gold Coast in the 2023 NRL season and scored 11 tries as the club finished 14th on the table.

+2024

+Sami made 13 appearances for the Gold Coast in the 2024 NRL season as the club finished 14th on the table.

+2025

+Sami played 21 matches for the Gold Coast in the 2025 NRL season scoring 15 tries as the club narrowly avoided the wooden spoon finishing 16th on the table.